-Repeat this for the other taxon groups and submit the completed species list in the Create A Trail form to email@example.com
+Repeat this for the other taxon groups and submit the completed species list in the Create a ClimateWatch Trail form to email@example.com

-Tips for selecting locations that will be marked on the map and saved in the online survey
+Tips for selecting locations that will be marked on your ClimateWatch trail map

-When planning locations along the trail to record on specific plants or listen for frogs, walk the trail with a GPS a couple of times to confirm the locations and species you want to record on at those locations.
+When planning locations along the trail to record on specific plants or viewing and listening points for animals, walk the trail with a GPS a couple of times to confirm the locations and species you want to record on at those locations.

 If there are multiple instances of plants in different soil types, include those so you can compare their flowering times and other phenological events.

-If you don't have a GPS you can use a smartphone with the maps application, stand at the spot you want saved for a plant and share your location by email.
+If you don't have a GPS you can use a smartphone with the maps application by standing at the spot you want saved for a plant and share your location by email.
 Here are instructions for Apple iPhone.

-- The creation trail webpage on the ClimateWatch website www.climatewatch.org.au.
-The page will include a link to the client’s webpage
+The trail webpage on the ClimateWatch website http://www.climatewatch.org.au.
+The page will include information about the trail, its location and your organisation.

-- Field guides for each trail of the ClimateWatch indicator species (both flora and fauna) to be monitored along the trail.
-Field guides will be available online.
+Field guides of the ClimateWatch indicator species (both flora and fauna) to be monitored along the trail.
+Field guides will be available online on the trail page.

-- Develop a recording sheet, which includes the map and indicator species for each trail.
+Recording sheet that includes the indicator species for each trail.
 This will be available for download on the trail webpage.